 The EPA issued regulations in February 2007 that require the reduction of benzene in gasoline.
-We expect to spend approximately \$10 million through the second quarter of 2012 at our Alaska, Hawaii and Utah refineries to comply with the regulations, including \$6 million spent in the first quarter of 2012.
-The project at our Utah refinery was completed at the end of the first quarter of 2012.
+We spent approximately \$9 million during the first half of 2012 to complete projects at our Alaska, Hawaii and Utah refineries to comply with the regulations.
 Our California refineries do not require capital spending to meet the benzene reduction standards.